awaizdottech/sql/notes.md

   LIMIT: Limit the number of rows.

 group by constraint
-after select whichever non-aggregated(normal column names not count,max,etc) columns we have, they needed to be specified after group by as well it works by finding the unique values in the non-aggregated columns specified and use the aggregated function on them
+after select whichever non-aggregated(normal column names, not count,max,etc) columns we have, they needed to be specified after group by as well it works by finding the unique values in the non-aggregated columns specified and use the aggregated function on them

 select Leaerner_SOJ, count(\*) as enrollments_via_SOJ from Learner group by Leaerner_SOJ